ironLungs2all/shop-stuff-skill/README.md

 Turns on/off shop lights and other things via gpio

 ## About
-Using relays I can turn off and off my shop lights
+Using relays I can turn off and off my shop stuff

 ## Examples
 * "Turn on North"